Pancake: Hungary

 In Hungary, pancakes known as palacsinta (derived from the Latin placenta) are made from flour, milk or soda water, sugar, and eggs.
 Sweet wine may be added to the batter.
 The filling is usually jam, sugared and ground walnuts or poppy seeds, sugared cottage cheese, sugared cocoa, or cinnamon powder, but meat and mushroom fillings are also used (see Hortobágyi palacsinta).
 Gundel palacsinta is a Hungarian pancake stuffed with walnuts, zest, raisins and rum that is served in chocolate sauce and is often flambéed.
 Hungarian pancakes are served as a main dish or as a dessert.

 Iceland

 Icelandic crepe-like pancakes are called pönnukaka (pl. pönnukökur), whereas smaller, thicker and denser pancakes resembling North American pancakes are called lumma or skonsa.
 The pancakes are usually a bit browner than traditional Swedish ones.
 Pönnukökur are usually cooked on a special Icelandic pancake pan, which is made to get the pancake as thin as possible, which is traditionally never washed or rinsed, not even with water.
 Pönnukökur are traditionally served rolled up with sugar or folded with jam and whipped cream, but if eaten at a café they might contain ice cream instead.
 Pönnukökur are also a popular dessert in North America among people of Icelandic descent.

 In Iceland, North American-style pancakes are cut in half and used as sandwich bread, similar to Icelandic flatbread.

+Ireland

+Pancakes in Irish are known as Pancóga.
+They are usually thick and are often prepared similarly to American style pancakes.
+Buttermilk pancakes are especially popular, though traditional style crêpes are also eaten.
+They are typically topped with either Nutella (or a similar chocolate spread), fruit, maple syrup or butter and sugar.

+A boxty is an Irish potato pancake which is made with potato and flour.
+It is commonly eaten as part of a Full Irish Breakfast and is often eaten plain.